Successful scaling: the building blocks

 Below are some of the key aspects that have been important in scaling the social impact that is catalysed through implementing Family by Family.

-- Maintain a focus on what success looks like: for Family by Family it’s not about getting more sites, but more so is about scaling the social impact and change for families so that they can access the supports they need to make the changes they want to make in their lives – leading to more families thriving and in the longer term a reduction in the need for crisis services;
+For Family by Family it’s not about getting more sites, but more so is about scaling the social impact and change for families so that they can access the supports they need to make the changes they want to make in their lives – leading to more families thriving and in the longer term a reduction in the need for crisis services.

-- Continue to build the evidence base by being clear about the impact you’re measuring: this is key in demonstrating the success of the initiative, and supports you to tell the story of social impact and get values aligned partners on board to join you in your efforts;
+This is key in demonstrating the success of the initiative, and supports you to tell the story of social impact and get values aligned partners on board to join you in your efforts.

-- Investigate if spreading and scaling may be easier to achieve in partnership, and create the right conditions for these partnerships to grow: recently Family by Family transitioned front line implementation of the program in South Australia to a values aligned implementation partner.
+Recently Family by Family transitioned front line implementation of the program in South Australia to a values aligned implementation partner.
 Recognising that there could be a deeper opportunity to support more families to thrive through working with a partner who themselves were delivering other social programs within a scale infrastructure.
-We’re now testing the capability building and fidelity infrastructure that will be needed to support other partners implement the program in other sites nationally;
+We’re now testing the capability building and fidelity infrastructure that will be needed to support other partners implement the program in other sites nationally.

-- Concurrently, we also focus on continuing to develop what’s needed to support partners and frontline staff to successfully deliver the program with fidelity, all the while focusing on positive outcomes for families as the end game.
-This is where we are ensuring that frontline staff and partners are supported to deliver the program in the ever changing world that represents the community the program is working within;
+All the while focusing on positive outcomes for families as the end game.
+This is where we are ensuring that frontline staff and partners are supported to deliver the program in the ever changing world that represents the community the program is working within.

 Mobilising Investment for infrastructure development